roymichaels/aurora/voice/README.md

 for the Aurora project.
 By default it uses [Whisper](https://github.com/openai/whisper) for transcription and streams results to the client over WebRTC.

+## Listening modes

+The frontend supports two listening modes for voice input:

+- `push-to-talk` – hold the microphone button to listen (default).
+- `toggle` – tap the microphone button to start or stop listening.

+The selected mode is persisted in `localStorage` under `aurora.voiceListenMode` so existing behaviour remains `push-to-talk` unless changed by the user.

 ## Configuring Whisper Model Size

 The STT pipeline loads a Whisper model at import time.
 You can adjust the